codice/ddf/catalog/ui/catalog-ui-search/README.md

 ```
 * Open http://localhost:8080/ to test and debug.

+Note that the various variables (commit hash, commit date, isDirty) will be tied to when the dev server is initialized.

 ###Testing
 Automated tests are executed as part of the maven build but it is also possible to manually run